Shannon Boxx

 Women’s World Cup Soccer

 Shannon was named to the World Cup Team and was the first American woman to score three goals in her first three matches with the national team.
 She went on to win a gold medal at the 2004 Olympics.
 In 2007, she was named to the U.S. 2007 FIFA Women’s World Cup team and won gold at the 2008 and 2012 Olympics.
-Most recently, Shannon played her last Women’s World Cup where the U.S. went on to win gold at the 2015 FIFA Women’s World Cup.
+Shannon played her last Women’s World Cup where the U.S. went on to win gold at the 2015 FIFA Women’s World Cup.

 Keynote Speaker